Lemon Meringue Cupcakes

 This post may contain affiliate links, please visit our privacy policy for details.

 Celebrating the weekend with these sweet and citrusy Lemon Meringue Cupcakes…with lemon curd filling, of course!
-The perfect treat for summertime baking.
-An easy to make lemon cake, filled with homemade lemon curd that’s actually so simple to make.
-Then, each cupcake is finished with the best EVER meringue.
-From there, the meringue is gently toasted to golden perfection.
+The perfect treat for summertime baking, these are easy to make lemon cupcakes, filled with homemade lemon curd that’s actually so simple to make, and then finished with the best EVER meringue gently toasted to golden perfection.
 These cupcakes are truly so good.
 Every bite is layered with lots of lemon, vanilla, and just the right amount of sweetness.
-Be sure to serve these cupcakes at any and every occasion this summer.
+Be sure to serve these cupcakes for any and every occasion this summer.
 They’re a guaranteed crowd pleaser and much simpler to make than you might think!

 About The Recipe